samuel-ping/food-mood/README.md

 Food Mood is a web application that uses your current location and selfie to suggest a nearby restaurant!

+### Food Mood v3

+I'm once again revamping Food Mood!
+I'm planning to use a AWS Lambda function rather than hosting a whole server to make the API calls.
+I'm also making it look better!
+I hope!

 ### Food Mood v2

 After the challenge ended, I decided to continue improving this project.
 I rebuilt this web app with React.js, Node.js and Express.js.
 It's an ERN stack!
 For determining the mood from the photo, I used Amazon Rekognition, and for determining the restaurant, I used Yelp's Fusion API.
 I manually deployed this app through an AWS EC2 instance and set up the security certificate.
 I also set up an AWS CodePipeline that automatically deploys changes to this website using AWS CodeDeploy.